Context Order Bias: Why This LLM Only Sold Apples and Oranges

 Root cause report

-The knee-jerk fix was a fragile patch that only masked the symptom.
-Methodical RCA uncovered the real problem, enabling a permanent, robust fix.
+The knee-jerk fix was a fragile prompt tweak that only masked the symptom.
+Methodical Root Cause Aanlysis uncovered the real problem, enabling a permanent, robust fix.

 Observed behaviour